 AVH map: SA distribution map (external link)

 Dioecious or monoecious, erect or spreading shrub to 1.8 m high.
 Leaves ovate to narrowly elliptic, narrowly elliptic to oblong to 80 mm long and 25 mm wide; margins entire, rarely coarsely toothed; surfaces uniformly silvery or grey-green.
 Male flowers in dense globose clusters along a spike.
 Female flowers clustered in upper axils.
 Flowering between June and December.
-Fruits are greyish ovoid to rhombic fruit, broadly tapered at base, entire or obscurely 1–2-toothed above midway to 10 mm long and wide; dorsal appendages absent.
+Fruits are greyish ovoid to rhombic fruit, broadly tapered at base, entire or obscurely 1 or 2-toothed above midway to 10 mm long and wide; dorsal appendages absent.
 Seed embryo type is peripheral.

 Seed collection and propagation